xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 humanities must be grounded in the practice of humanities-based research and answer to the values held by the academic community.
-Inspired by a number of initiatives advancing a similar philosophy, we refer to this approach as "critical computing."[^ln-first] The following ten principles connect key ideas in computation to values intrinsic to humanistic inquiry:
+Inspired by a number of initiatives advancing a similar philosophy, we refer to this approach as "critical computing."[^ln-first] The following nine principles connect key ideas in computation to values intrinsic to humanistic inquiry:

 [^ln-first]: We are not the first nor the only instructors to think about things this way, nor are we the only ones to be offering a course like this.